SFSafeSymbols/SFSafeSymbols/README.md

 ### CocoaPods

-Add the following entry in your Podfile:
+Add the following entry to your Podfile:

 ```rb
 pod 'SFSafeSymbols', '~> 0.3'